Quotients, pure existential completions and arithmetic universes: The pure existential completion

-\end{definition} \begin{remark} Observe that if all elements of a full subdoctrine $P'$ of a pure existential doctrine $\doctrine{\mC}{P}$ are pure existential splitting for $P$ then they are also pure existential free for $P$, being the doctrine $P'$ closed under reindexing.
+\begin{remark} Observe that if all elements of a subdoctrine $P'$ of a pure existential doctrine $P$ are pure existential splitting for $P$ then they are also pure existential free for $P$, being the doctrine $P'$ closed under re-indexing.
 It also holds that, if a doctrine has enough pure existential free elements then every pure existential splitting is pure existential free.
 We refer to \cite[Lem.
-4.11]{maietti_trotta} for a proof of this fact. \end{remark} \begin{definition} Let $\doctrine{\mC}{P}$ be a pure existential doctrine equipped with a full subdoctrine $\doctrine{\mC}{P'}$ .
-We say that $P'$ is a \textbf{pure existential cover} of $P$ if for any object $A$, every element $\alpha'$ of $P'(A)$ is pure existential splitting for $P$ (and hence pure existential free) and every element $\alpha$ of $P(A)$ is covered by an element of $P'$. \end{definition} We summarize in the following proposition some properties useful properties.
-We refer to \cite{maietti_trotta} for all the details: \begin{lemma} Let $\doctrine{\mC}{P}$ be a pure existential doctrine, and let $\doctrine{\mC}{P'}$ be a full subdoctrine of $P$.
-Then: \begin{itemize} \item if $P$ is the pure existential completion of a primary doctrine $P'$ then $P'$ is a pure existential cover of $P$; \item if $P'$ is a pure existential cover of $P$, then the existential free elements of $P$ coincides exactly with the elements of $P'$.
-Hence if a pure existential cover exists, it is unique. \end{itemize}
+4.11]{maietti_trotta} for a proof of this fact. \end{remark}

+\begin{definition} We say that $P'$ is a \textbf{pure existential cover} of $P$ if for any object $A$ of $\mC$, every element $\alpha'$ of $P'(A)$ is a pure existential splitting for $P$ (and hence pure existential free) and every element $\alpha$ of $P(A)$ is covered by an element of $P'$. \end{definition}

+We summarize in the following proposition some useful properties, and refer to \cite{maietti_trotta} for all the details:

+\begin{lemma} The following two results hold: \begin{itemize} \item if $P$ is the pure existential completion of a primary doctrine $P'$ then $P'$ is a pure existential cover of $P$; \item if $P'$ is a pure existential cover of $P$, then the existential free elements of $P$ coincides exactly with the elements of $P'$.
+Hence, if a pure existential cover exists, it is unique. \end{itemize} \end{lemma}